Before installing Wacintaki, make sure your server meets the following requirements:

 In rare cases, some servers may require execute permissions to be granted to folders that contain JAR files.
 If the drawing applets work correctly, but the PaintBBS/ShiPainter animation viewer shows a red “X”, try setting the permissions of the “shipainter” folder to 757 or 777.

-This problem is most common on free servers.
-If pages refresh after you submit your information, but do not seem to do anything or return any errors, your server might have a strict filter policy in place.
+Some hosts have anti-spam filters in place that will not allow certain words to be posted in comments and other web page content.
+If the pages refresh after you submit information, but the board does not seem to do anything and does not return any errors, your server might have a strict filter policy in place.
 Many servers with comment filters will not return errors if a word match is made, and will just dump all information submit to the server.
-Sometimes 403 (Forbidden) or 404 (Not Found) errors will also be returned.
+Servers doing this are said to “blackhole” the data.
+Sometimes 403 (Forbidden) or 404 (Not Found) errors will also be returned, and Wacintaki itself may return the message “no mode”.

 Observe your site's Terms of Service and avoid using certain questionable words.
 Check your host's FAQ or support forum to see if any threads explain what is being filtered.
 Some links to external sites (such as PhotoBucket) may also trigger this error, so try to host as many banner and notice images on your own server as possible.